-3.2 Longevity Shortened by Stress and its Suppression by Theanine and Arginine
+3.2.
+Longevity Shortened by Stress and Its Suppression by Theanine and Arginine

-The average survival time of SAMP10 mice was $17.6 \pm 1.2$ months under normal group housing conditions, but decreased significantly under confrontational housing conditions to $13.6 \pm 1.5$ months (Fig. 6) [77].
+The average survival time of SAMP10 mice was 17.6 ± 1.2 months under normal group housing conditions, which decreased significantly under confrontational housing conditions to 13.6 ± 1.5 months (Figure 6) [77].
 Survival was reduced by three quarters due to stress loading.
-However, mice that drank water containing theanine (6 mg/kg) under the same stress-loading conditions showed a similar survival time as group-housed mice ( $17.9 \pm 1.4$ months).
-The longevity of group-housed mice was not prolonged by theanine intake, indicating that theanine improves survival time by reducing stress.
+However, mice drinking water containing theanine (6 mg/kg) under the same stress-loading conditions showed a similar survival time to group-housed mice (17.9 \pm 1.4 months).
+The longevity of group-housed mice was not prolonged by theanine intake, indicating that theanine suppresses the shortening of survival time by reducing stress.
 On the other hand, no shortening of lifespan due to stress load was observed in ddY mice.
 Individual differences in susceptibility to stress are well known, but it is not yet fully understood what causes these differences.
 SAMP10 and ddY mice may be suitable laboratory animals to assess differences in stress sensitivity.

-Median survival time (MST) was significantly longer in SAMP10 mice that ingested arginine (3 mg/kg) under stress-loading conditions (16.6 months) than in mice that did not receive any arginine (10.5 months) [28].
-The dose of arginine was based on data that showed the suppression of adrenal hypertrophy, which was observed to occur at approximately half the dose of theanine [27].
-It was also determined by the fact that arginine represents approximately half the amount of theanine in green tea.
+The median survival time (MST) was significantly longer in SAMP10 mice ingesting arginine (3 mg/kg) under stress-loading conditions (16.6 months) than in mice receiving no arginine (10.5 months) [28].
+The dose of arginine was based on data regarding the suppression of adrenal hypertrophy, which was observed to occur at approximately half the dose of theanine.
+It was also determined by the fact that arginine represents approximately half the theanine in green tea.

-Fig. 6.
+Figure 6.
 The effect of confrontational housing on the lifespan of SAMP10 mice.
-Mice were housed alone for one month before they were introduced into confrontational housing conditions.
-The maximum survival time was approximately 20 months (closed squares).
-In contrast, group-housed control mice began to die at around 12 months of age, with a maximum survival time of 26 months (open circles) (n = 12) [77]
+Mice were housed alone for one month before confrontational housing conditions were induced.
+Mice that died early were observed, and the maximum survival time was approximately 20 months (closed square).
+In contrast, group-housed control mice began to die at around 12 months of age, with a maximum survival time of 26 months (open circles) (n = 12) [77].

-3.3 Promotion of Cognitive Decline Due to Stress Load, and Accumulation of Oxidative Damage
+3.3.
+Promotion of Cognitive Decline Due to Stress Load, and Accumulation of Oxidative Damage

-SAMP10 mice underwent a significant reduction in learning ability after 11 months of age, but no reduction was observed at 8 months of age.
-However, under stress-loading conditions, learning ability declined as early as 8 months of age, indicating that stress promotes a decline in brain function [77].
-On the other hand, no reduction in brain function was observed in stress-loaded mice that ingested theanine or arginine [28,77].
-Since the brain consumes a large amount of oxygen, it is susceptible to oxidative damage due to the production of many reactive oxygen species (ROS) during metabolism [78].
-When the level of 8-oxodeoxyguanosine in cerebral cortical DNA was measured at 9 months of age as a marker of oxidative damage, damage increased significantly in mice under stress-loaded conditions compared with mice of the same age that were housed in a group [77].
-SAMP10 mice produce more ROS in the brain from a young age than normal mice [79], and the activity of glutathione peroxidase tended to decrease in aged mice [80].
+SAMP10 mice undergo a significant reduction in learning ability after 11 months of age, but no reduction has yet been observed at 8 months of age.
+However, under stressloading conditions, it has been found that learning ability declines as early as 8 months of age, indicating that stress promotes a decline in brain function [77].
+On the other hand, no reduction in brain function has been observed in stress-loaded mice ingesting theanine or arginine [28,77].
+Since the brain consumes a large amount of oxygen, it is susceptible to oxidative damage due to the production of many reactive oxygen species (ROS) during the metabolic process [78].
+When the level of 8-oxodeoxyguanosine in cerebral cortical DNA was measured at 9 months of age as a marker of oxidative damage, this damage was seen to be significantly increased in mice under stress-loaded conditions as compared with mice of the same age under group housing conditions [77].
+SAMP10 mice produce more ROS in the brain from a young age than normal mice [79], and the activity of glutathione peroxidase tends to decrease in aged mice [80].
 Therefore, oxidative damage tends to accumulate with age.
-However, as theanine has no direct or strong antioxidant effect similar to catechins, the suppression of oxidative damage via the ingestion of theanine is considered to be indirectly caused by the balance of ROS production and elimination in the brain.
+However, as theanine has no direct or strong antioxidant effect similar to catechins, the suppression of oxidative damage via the ingestion of theanine is considered to be indirectly caused by the balance of ROS production/elimination in the brain.

-3.4 Brain Atrophy Due to Stress Load and Suppression by Theanine
+3.4.
+Brain Atrophy Due to Stress Load and Suppression by Theanine